-It's a huge part of my role at MyDomaine to document micro-trends (and the major ones too) from the number one hue taking over fall to the paper lantern trend cool girls are losing it over, but reporting on them versus actually buying into them are two very different things.
-Don't get me wrong, I'm a sucker for a trend just as much as the next person, and I love watching them sweep in and out of our homes and closets, but I'm careful about which ones I follow and add to cart.
+It's a huge part of my role at MyDomaine to document micro-trends (and the major ones too), from the number one hue taking over autumn to the paper lantern trend cool girls are losing it over.
+But reporting on them versus actually buying into them are two very different things.
+Don't get me wrong—I'm a sucker for trends just as much as the next person, and I love watching them sweep in and out of our homes and closets, but I'm careful about which ones I follow and add to my cart.

 My trick?
 I keep a tab open on my phone with the product of a certain trend I'm loving.
 Then I go home and see if it will blend in with the other pieces in my Los Angeles apartment and more importantly if I have room for it.
 If I'm still not sure, but I love the trend, I'll leave it open in my phone for another week or two and then check in again to see if I'm still hyped on it or if the buzz has died down.
 It's turned out to be a successful strategy for me and my wallet.

-But some trends come into vogue that are not entirely new but are having another moment in time.
-Case in point, the mushroom lamp.
-The classic Atollo lamp was designed in the 1950s by Vico Magistretti, but it has stood the test of time and is still favored by many interior designers and design aficionados alike.
-Another style in the mushroom lamp category is the Snoopy lamp by fellow Milanese designer Achille Castiglioni, who also rose to popularity in the '50s.
+Some trends come into vogue that are not entirely new but are having another moment in time.
+Case in point: the mushroom lamp.
+The classic Atollo lamp was designed in the 1970s by Vico Magistretti, but it has stood the test of time and is still favored by many interior designers and design aficionados alike.
+Another style in the mushroom lamp category is the Snoopy lamp by fellow Milanese designer Achille Castiglioni, who rose to popularity in the '50s.

 To see both of these styles back in the zeitgeist is exciting, and I'm currently planning a budget (and a corner at home) to have one of my own.
 I'm leaning toward the glossy black or brushed gold.
 Read on to see how the mushroom lamp trend is styled across various rooms, and shop one for your own home.